Yougin/GoEuroMobile/README.md

 # Quick start

 1. Builds the project `./gradlew clean assembleDebug`
-2. You can run tests from IntellijIDEA / Android Studio or `./gradlew clean test`
+2. You can run tests from IntellijIDEA / Android Studio or `./gradlew clean testDebug`